-You can also set up notification events so you know when the collection runs to point out potential size or growth issues.
-You can compare any two historical collections to compare library, object, and stream file sizes to help you pinpoint potential issues.
-The built-in explorer tool allows you to investigate the results, create ad hoc reports, or export.
+When the collection runs, it can immediately send notification pointing out potential size or growth issues.
+You can also select any two historical collections to compare library, object, member, and stream file sizes to help you identify areas of growth over time and pinpoint potential issues.

-As you can see, we’ve even included a Robot CPA accounting code for doing DASD usage bill-back, if your company requires this.
-We’ll attach these classifications directly to the library and directory filters in our collection group definition:
+Also included is a Robot CPA accounting code field for doing DASD usage and system usage bill-back.
+Attach these classifications directly to the library and directory filters in the collection group definition (figure 5).

-This allows us to compare DASD usage by classification in graphical form (see figure 6).
-This will also aid in trending based on department.
-This classification could be applied down to the file level if needed to capture the usage by department.
+This allows a comparison of DASD usage and trending by classification in graphical form (figure 6).
+This classification can be applied down to the file/object/stream file level.

 Figure 6: Graphical view of disk storage use

 Another way to compare collection information is by comparing historical collection information over a period of days, weeks, or months.
 For instance, you may be collecting detailed disk usage information weekly and you’d like to compare this week’s collection with one from the same week last month.
 The compare option will result in a side-by-side comparison of the data (figure 7).

 Yes, it’s the “A” word.
 But these audits will benefit you in many tangible ways.
 Robot Space audits are designed to help find wasted space and keep your disk tidy.
 Here is a partial list of tasks that an audit can perform (figure 8):